Gopichandar/OAuth2OnConsole/README.md

 Contributing
 ------------

-If you'd like to contribute to this project, please follow the [contributing guidelines](https://chat.openai.com/CONTRIBUTING.md).
+If you would like to contribute to this project, please submit a pull request with your changes.

 License
 -------

-This project is licensed under the MIT License - see the [LICENSE](https://chat.openai.com/LICENSE) file for details.
+This project is licensed under the MIT License.